top of page

 San Francisco Ferry Building

-With the giant crowd concentrated near the Ferry Building, we headed up the street and staked out a spot on Pier 3.
-It turned out to be perfect, as the firework display looked awesome with the Bay Bridge as the backdrop.
+With the giant crowd concentrated near the Ferry Building, we head up the street and stake out a spot on Pier 3.
+It turns out to be perfect, as the firework display is amazing, with the Bay Bridge as the backdrop.

 New Years Eve Fireworks over San Francisco Bay

-Overall, it was a great, quick roadtrip but a great way to end one year and kick off a new one.
+Overall, it's been a great, quick roadtrip from L.A.... and also an amazing, new experience to end one year and kick off a new one.
 Have a great year, everyone.
 Cheers!

 Painted Ladies Row Houses in San Fran